-This doesn’t mean that you need to stop offering in-person training, but rather that adding an online component can do a lot for your business.
+This doesn’t mean that you need to stop offering in-person training, but it does mean adding an online corporate training can do a lot for your business.

 Marc is able to earn more for the same efforts by having an online corporate training program for teams.

 With an 8 week intensive that includes role-play, online interaction, and quizzing, Marc’s corporate sales clients are seeing results.